osome-iu/CoVaxxy/README.md

 * Queries that include keywords also match hashtags, URLs, and substrings.
 For example, `covid` matches `cnn.com/covid` and `#covid19`.
 * Using `covid19 pfizer` as a composite matching phrase will capture tweets that contain `covid19` *and* `pfizer`.
 On the other hand, including `covid19`, `pfizer` as separate keywords will capture tweets that contain `covid19` *or* `pfizer`.

+> # Paper
-More details on the data collection can be found in our paper describing the collection of English-language Twitter posts about COVID-19 vaccines:
+> More details on the data collection can be found in our paper describing the collection of English-language Twitter posts about COVID-19 vaccines:
+>

-* [Matthew R. DeVerna](https://www.matthewdeverna.com/), Francesco Pierri, Bao Truong, John Bollenbacher, David Axelrod, Niklas Loynes, Cristopher Torres-Lugo, Kai-Cheng Yang, Filippo Menczer, and John Bryden (2021) **"CoVaxxy: A global collection of English Twitter posts about COVID-19 vaccines."** Preprint arXiv:2101.07694 https://arxiv.org/abs/2101.07694
+> * [Matthew R. DeVerna](https://www.matthewdeverna.com/), Francesco Pierri, Bao Truong, John Bollenbacher, David Axelrod, Niklas Loynes, Cristopher Torres-Lugo, Kai-Cheng Yang, Filippo Menczer, and John Bryden (2021) **"CoVaxxy: A global collection of English Twitter posts about COVID-19 vaccines."** Preprint arXiv:2101.07694 https://arxiv.org/abs/2101.07694
+>

-If you use this data, please cite this reference paper.
+> If you use this data, please cite this reference paper.

 # Dashboard